 Photo courtesy of N.C.
 Transportation Museum

 Sample gourmet fare, stroll the streets, shop, and listen to live music.
-This event reoccurs the second Saturday of each month through October.
-Downtown Mooresville, North Main St. (between Moore and Iredell Ave.), Mooresville.
+This event reoccurs the first Saturday of each month through October.
+Downtown Mooresville, Main St., Mooresville.
 5-8:30pm.
-Free admission.
+Free.

-This annual event celebrates all things Scottish and features athletic games, pipe bands, drumming, dancing, food vendors and a kids zone.
-Historic Rural Hill, 4431 Neck Road, Huntersville. $8-$20.
+This annual event celebrates all things Scottish and features athletic games, pipe bands, drumming, dancing, food vendors and a kids’ zone.
+Historic Rural Hill, 4431 Neck Road, Huntersville. $6-$20.

 Enjoy activities, games, planetarium shows and more than 25 educational exhibits, each with a hands-on environmental message.
 Museum of York County, 4621 Mt.
 Gallant Road, Rock Hill.
 10am-3pm.
 Free.

-Enjoy food from around the world and a rich blend of musical entertainment acts at this family-friendly festival.
-Popular food trucks and restaurants, including Yummi Banh Mi, Hiya and a Taste of Havana will be on hand for the culinary and cultural feast.
-Musical entertainment ranges from international vocal, instrumental and dance ensembles to jazz, soul and R&B. Lawn chairs and blankets are encouraged.
-704-532-5410.
+Enjoy food from around the world and a rich blend of musical entertainment at this family-friendly festival.
+Popular food trucks and restaurants will be on hand for the culinary and cultural feast.
+Chairs and blankets are encouraged.
 Aldersgate, 3800 Shamrock Drive.
-11am-6pm.
+Noon-6pm.
 Free.

 Photo courtesy of Well-Run Media.

 Celebrate the strawberry at this award-winning festival.
-Walk through a butterfly exhibit, check out antique cars, sample strawberry pie, attend pig races and let the kids try out the rides.
-Fri., 4-10pm; Sat., 10am-10pm.
-Walter Elisha Park, 345 N. White St., Fort Mill, S.C..
+Check out antique cars; buy fresh strawberries and strawberry shortcake.
+Attend pig races, and let the kids enjoy the rides.
+Fri., 4:30-11pm; Sat., 10am-10pm.
+Walter Elisha Park, 345 N. White St., Fort Mill.
 Free admission; additional cost for activities.

-A day of fun with music, food, and entertainment for all ages.
+Town Day will offer family games and information provided by local non-profits, entertainment and food available for purchase.
 10am-3pm.
 Davidson Town Green, 216 S. Main St. Free.

 Features fine art for sale, including paintings and drawings, sculptures, pottery, metal, stone, wood and glass works from emerging artists.
-The event also includes live music and family entertainment.
 Little Sugar Creek Greenway, 600 S. Kings Drive.
 Free.
 Sat., 11am-6pm; Sun., 11am-5pm.

-This festival highlights local/regional area artists and musicians.
-STEM is a newly added component to this event from local businesses.
-Look for special “pop-up” performances throughout the event, visit local breweries, wineries, and food trucks while listening to live music and shopping the arts/crafts vendor booths.
+This festival highlights regional artists and musicians.
+Visit local breweries, wineries, and food trucks while listening to live music, shopping the vendor booths, making murals and doing STEM activities.
 2-6pm.
 Downtown Huntersville, 101-Huntersville-Concord Road, Huntersville.
 Free.

-An amazing two-day celebration of music, camping, the outdoors, and North Carolina’s craft beer.
-With an upbeat atmosphere and family-friendly culture, the NCBMF is great music festival and is fun for all ages.
+Do not miss this two-day celebration of music, camping, the outdoors and North Carolina’s craft beer.
+With an upbeat atmosphere and family-friendly culture, the NCBMF is a music festival for all ages.
 Historic Rural Hill, 4431 Neck Road, Huntersville.
-11am-10pm. $8-$50.
+11am-10pm. $8-$87.

-This festival promotes the visual and performing arts, and features musical entertainment, food vendors, a juried art show, and a children’s area.
+This festival promotes the visual and performing arts, and features musical entertainment, food and drink vendors, a juried art show, and a children’s creation station.
 Historic Downtown Concord, 65 Union Street S., Concord.
 10am-4pm.
 Free.

 More than 30 Monster Energy NASCAR Cup Series car haulers will make their way down Union Street en route to Charlotte Motor Speedway.
-Then attend a huge free party.
-Enjoy live beach music from The Tim Clark Band, activities for children, food, giveaways, race cars on display and more.
+There will be a free party in the streets with live music, activities for children, food trucks, giveaways and race cars on display.
 Union Street between Cabarrus and Corban Avenues, Concord.
 5-8:30pm.
 Free.

 Cheerwine fans can enjoy cold Cheerwine, live music, great Southern food, shopping for Cheerwine merchandise, family-friendly activities, a beer garden and local craft vendors.
 Downtown Salisbury.
-10am-8pm.
+Noon-10pm.
 Free.

 Enjoy all-you-can-eat Italian food.
-Bring the kids along to play in the special Kid Zone, visit with local artists and authors showcasing their work, browse offerings from the silent auction, and enjoy live music, dance, and overall festive fun atmosphere.
-Proceeds benefit people and children with special needs.
+Bring the kids along to play in the special Kid Zone with face painting and Italian lessons.
+Adults can enjoy live music, dance, prosecco, wine and Peroni beer.
 Gateway Village Promenade, 800 W. Trade St. 1-7pm.

-Live entertainment, access to racing’s brightest stars, giveaways, music and interactive displays.
+Rock out to live entertainment, access to racing’s brightest stars, giveaways and interactive displays.
 Each day starting at noon, vendor displays, kids’ activities, racing-related fun and more will run on Tryon Street in Uptown Charlotte until 8 p.m.
-Then national headliners will take the stage in Romare Bearden Park starting at 6:30 pm.
+Headliners will take the stage in Romare Bearden Park starting at 6:30 pm..
 Noon-8pm.
 Uptown Charlotte.
-Free for festival; tickets to Romare Bearden Park's concerts vary per performance.
+Free for festival; tickets to Romare Bearden Park's concerts start at $15.